railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 In daily use of Open ERP a senior manager will often need to search quickly for financial information amongst partner data.
 For this she can use the buttons to the right of form when she opens a partner form, to go directly to:

-* a follow-up letter from the  *Overdue payments*  Report button,
+* a follow-up letter from the :guilabel:`Overdue payments` Report button,

-* the list of  *Open Invoices* ,
+* the list of :guilabel:`Open Invoices`,

-* a shortcut to  *All account entries* ,
+* a shortcut to :guilabel:`All account entries`,

-* the unclosed CRM requests from  *Open cases* ,
+* the unclosed CRM requests from :guilabel:`Open cases`,

-* a shortcut to the unreconciled  *Receivables and Payables* .
+* a shortcut to the unreconciled :guilabel:`Receivables and Payables`.

 These links are also available to her when she right-clicks the mouse on a partner field on any form.

-The  *Overdue payments*  report produces a PDF document which is used for follow-up but it doesn't modify any of the partner's accounting entries.
+The :guilabel:`Overdue payments` report produces a PDF document which is used for follow-up but it doesn't modify any of the partner's accounting entries.
 It's use doesn't increase the follow-up level so you can use this report repeatedly without any problem.

 In Open ERP you can search for a partner on the basis of the value of its trade receivables.
 So search for partners with a credit amount between 1 and 99999999 and you'll get a list of partners that owe you payment.
 You can then select the whole list and print follow-up letters for them all.

-To the right of the partner form there's a shortcut to  *Open invoices* .
+To the right of the partner form there's a shortcut to :guilabel:`Open invoices`.
 This link includes all of the invoices defined in the systems, namely:

 * customer invoices,